johnSjo/cgame/README.md

 ### make

-Run `./make` to build the project
+Run `./make` to build the whole project (game & gfx library)

 **Parameters:**

-- `-Dlib` to also build the gfx library (if it's the first time you build the project you should use this flag)
+target:

-- `-Drun` to run the game after build
+- `-DG` the game executable
-- `lib` to just build the gfx library
+- `-DL` the gfx library

+(if you use one or more targets only they will be built, unlike if you use none -> all will be built)

+extra options:

+- `-DR` to run game after build
+- `-DP` to compile in production mode (TODO: change the compiler settings for prod)
 - `run` to just run the game (i.e. same as `./bin/cgame.exe`)

 Executable will be placed in `./bin`